The Emperor's New Groove

 Is It Any Good?

-Fast, fun, and funny, The Emperor's New Groove is a sheer delight.
-It deserves to be taken out of the rarified category of "animation" and called what it is: a cartoon.
-It has more in common with classic Warner Brothers cartoons like Bugs Bunny and Road Runner than with Disney animation classics.
-The animation is fine, but the voice performances are brilliant, especially Spade, who's sensational.
+Fast, fun, and funny, this film deserves to be taken out of the rarified category of "animation" and called what it is: a cartoon.
+The Emperor's New Groove has more in common with classic Warner Brothers toons like Bugs Bunny and Road Runner than with Disney animation classics.
+That said, it's important to note that while the film offers a story inspired by Inca culture, it's not a faithful historical representation.
+There are anachronisms, such as a restaurant on the road and a fantastic vision of the emperor's palace.

-Unlike other animated adventures, this story has no perky heroine singing about her dreams, no adorable animal sidekicks, no soulful romantic duet to be nominated for an Oscar.
+Unlike other animated adventures, this story has no perky heroine singing about her dreams, no adorable animal sidekicks, no soulful romantic duet.
 In fact, there's no love interest at all.
-It's pure nonstop action and comedy, with a kind of freewheeling, even improvisational tone that's downright revolutionary.
+It's pure nonstop action and comedy, with a kind of freewheeling, even improvisational tone that's refreshing to watch.
 The movie even spoofs itself, along with other movies from The Fly to The Wizard of Oz.

 Talk to Your Kids About ...

-Families can talk about the main character's transformation, both physical and mental.
+Families can talk about the main character's transformation in The Emperor's New Groove, both physically and mentally.
 How do you think Kuzco's animal transformation helps him become a better person?

 Why do you think a character like Kuzco thinks all people are selfish, while a character like Pacha finds good in everyone?
 How do these very different characters learn to trust each other?